Demographics of Pakistan: Urbanization

 The following table shows how Pakistan has urbanised.
 As is true with population growth, urbanisation is an uneven and nonlinear process.
-With an urbanisation rate of 51.9% as of 2017, Sindh is the country's most urbanised province, and is even more urban than Islamabad Capital Territory.
-This is largely fuelled by the growth of Karachi, which economically dominates the province and attracts migrants from the rest of the country.
-On the other hand, the northwestern province of Khyber Pakhtunkhwa and the territory of Gilgit-Baltistan both share very low urbanisation rates of 16.5%.
+With an urbanisation rate of 54% as of 2023, Sindh is the country's most urbanised province, just after Punjab.
+This is largely fuelled by the growth of Karachi, which economically dominates the province and attracts migrants from the rest of the province.
+On the other hand, the northwestern province of Khyber Pakhtunkhwa and the territory of Gilgit-Baltistan both share very low urbanisation rates.

 Largest cities

 As urbanisation has progressed and owing to the country's large population, Pakistan today has many very large urban centers which act as hubs for commerce and culture.
 The nation has two megacities, Karachi and Lahore.
-With populations of 14.9 million and 11.1 million respectively (in 2017), they are among the world's largest metropolises.
-The country also has seven more cities with more than 1 million residents each: Faisalabad, Rawalpindi, Gujranwala, Peshawar, Multan, Hyderabad, and Islamabad.
-All of them play a significant role in the country, housing nearly 14 million people altogether.
-Aside from these, there are 103 more cities in the country with populations of at least 100,000.
+With populations of 18.9 million and 13 million respectively (as of 2023), they are among the world's largest metropolises.
+The country also has eight more cities with more than 1 million residents each: Faisalabad, Rawalpindi, Gujranwala, Multan, Hyderabad, Peshawar, Quetta, and Islamabad.
+All of them play a significant role in the country, housing nearly 19 million people altogether.

-Below a list showing Pakistan's twenty largest cities as of the 2017 census can be found, which not only shows the current populations of the cities, but also their growth rates and locations.
+Below a list showing Pakistan's cities with a population over 500,000 as of the 2023 census can be found, which not only shows the current populations of the cities, but also their growth rates and locations.
 The full list can be found on the main article: List of cities in Pakistan by population.

 All city population figures below include adjacent cantonments.